developomp/developomp-site/source/markdown/portfolio/wbm.md

     - javascript
     - html5
     - css3
+    - svelte
+    - tailwindcss
+    - rust
 ---

+## Intro

-War Brokers Mods (WBM) is a mod for the game War Brokers.
+War Brokers Mods (WBM) is a mod for the game [War Brokers](https://warbrokers.io).
 It also provides OBS overlays for streamers too.

+## The mod

+## OBS Overlay

+## Installer

+A simple cross-platform installer and update manager built with tauri, rust, svelte, and tailwind css.